Terminalfreaks/Crystalcoke/README.md

 Run it (probably only works on linux)

 If you are on any other platform you can build the project yourself on Crystal.
-Just install it at <https://crystal-lang.org/install/>, download the repo and run `crystal build src/crystalcoke.cr`.
+Just install it at <https://crystal-lang.org/install/>, download the repo and run `shards build`.
 Congrats, you now built an executable!
 Run it.
-It should be in the root directory.
+It should be in the bin directory.

 ## Usage